aroberge/avantpy/docs/source/tracebacks_upper.rst

     The following unknown language was requested: xx.

-    The known languages are: {'fr', 'en'}.
+    The known languages are: {'en', 'fr'}.